citadel

 Nonza is located along another sea cliff wall.
 This time on the west coast of Cap Corse.
 Nonza is so tiny that by the time we realize we’ve reached it, we’ve passed it.
 My husband does an 18-point K-turn and finds a place to park.
 I make a mental note that arguing while driving has surpassed arguing while hiking.

 The village centers around the 16th-century church of Saint-Julie.
 Its bright orange facade stands out against the village’s otherwise white-washed, ancient buildings.
-Wild oleander is in bloom, in colors to inspire Nars’ next shades of lip gloss.
+Wild oleander is in bloom, in colors to inspire Nars’ next lip gloss shades.

 La Sassa View